Q. What is reglazing glasses?

 You can “choose your lens options” yourself, pay online & then send the frames.

-You can request a reglaze pack, send your frames to us & we will call you to quote you with no obligation.
+- a shipping box, send your frames to us & we will call you to quote you with no obligation.

 Feel free to contact us by email or call for advice & we can guide you through the process.
 Make sure to tell us your prescription (less than 2 years old)